CXRAgent: Director-Orchestrated Multi-Stage Reasoning for Chest X-Ray Interpretation: Related Works

 The advent of multimodal foundation models has further advanced CXR understanding and interpretation.
 LLaVA-Med \cite{li2023llava} constructed a curated biomedical image–text instruction dataset and optimized a vision–language model tailored for biomedical tasks.
+MAIRA-2 \cite{bannur2024maira} advanced grounded radiology report generation by incorporating other reporting contexts as additional inputs.
+LLaVA-Rad \cite{zambrano2025clinically} adopted a three-stage training paradigm with domain-specific encoder pre-training for efficient and clinically deployable CXR report generation.
+CXRMate \cite{NICOLSON2024101585} proposed a longitudinal, multi-image CXR report generator trained with the CXR-BERT reward.
+CXRMate-ED \cite{CXRMate-ED} investigated the use of patient data from emergency department records for report generation.
+MedVersa \cite{MedVersa} proposed a generalist foundation model for CXR interpretation.
+Libra \cite{libra} proposed a temporal-aware Multimodal LLM for CXR report generation.
+Janus-Pro \cite{Janus-Pro} proposed a novel autoregressive framework that unifies multimodal understanding and generation.
 MedFILIP \cite{liang2025medfilip} achieved fine-grained cross-modal alignment through entity extraction and knowledge injection, while Med-Flamingo \cite{moor2023med} leveraged high-quality interleaved data and few-shot learning to enhance adaptability.
 CheXagent \cite{chen2024chexagent} curated the large-scale CheXinstruct dataset and developed a vision–language foundation model specialized for CXR interpretation.
 Lingshu \cite{Lingshu} presented a generalist foundation model for unified multimodal medical understanding and reasoning.
 DeepMedix-R1 \cite{DeepMedix-R1} introduced a holistic medical foundation model for CXR interpretation, following a sequential training strategy: it is first fine-tuned on curated instruction data to acquire fundamental interpretive skills, then trained on synthetic reasoning samples for cold-start reasoning, and finally refined via online reinforcement learning to enhance reasoning precision and generative quality.
 MedGemma-4B \cite{medgemma-hf} proposed a multimodal model designed for medical image understanding and reasoning, integrating visual and textual modalities to support diverse clinical tasks.

 Although these models have achieved impressive results across benchmarks, they encounter challenges in handling complex, ambiguous, or multi-condition cases.
 Their architectures often lack the flexibility required to dynamically adapt to diverse diagnostic tasks.
 However, these advances lay the groundwork for agent-based CXR analysis, which aspires to achieve adaptive, interpretable, and complex reasoning.